coreeng/core-platform-docs/content/platform/how-tos/minimise-costs.md

 +++
-title = "Enable Preemptible Instances" weight = 4
+title = "Enable Spot Instances" weight = 4
 chapter = false
 pre = ""
 +++

 {{% notice warning %}}
-Preemptible instances are not recommended for running workloads that are not fault tolerant.
-Instances will only run for 24 hours and will be turned off afterwards.
+Spot instances are not recommended for running workloads that are not fault tolerant.
 {{% /notice %}}

 {{% notice note %}}
-Preemption works well if you need to cut down costs for your clusters.
+Spot works well if you need to cut down costs for your clusters.
 See [minimising costs](../../minimise-costs).
 {{% /notice %}}

 ## Cluster setup with minimal costs
-Create a cluster with preemptible instances, HDD disk and `e2-medium` disk type.
+Create a cluster with Spot instances, HDD disk and `e2-medium` disk type.

 ```yaml